-Claimants whose assessment period start-date and payday are both close to the end of the month are especially likely to miss out, as bank holidays are often in the last days of the month.
+Claimants whose assessment period start date and payday are both close to the end of the month are especially likely to miss out, as bank holidays are often in the last days of the month.

-A worker paid on the last working day of each month in 2018, with assessment periods dated 30th - 29th of the month would have:
+For example, a worker paid on the last working day of each month in 2018, with assessment periods dated 30th - 29th of the month would have:

 - 6 assessment periods with one payday

 Other claimants who may also have different numbers of paydays in different assessment periods over the course of a year include claimants who: